-Legislation that regulates the rights of indigenous/traditional people as far as it's related to forestry activities.
+Legislation that regulates the rights of indigenous/traditional people as far related to forestry activities.
 Possible aspects to consider are land tenure, right to use certain forest related resources or practice traditional activities, which may involve forest lands.

-- This indicator is similar to indicator number 1.13 of this risk assessment. - Forest Law considers rights of customary people as the same as indigenous people.
-In some cases, newcomers (normally whole families) from provincial towns to the communities, living as far as 5 km from natural forestlands (article 30, Forest Law) have been harvesting timber and NTFP for their family consumption.
-Wherever possible, Land Law is taken into account for customary rights if the communities have been registered (Forest Law, article 15).
-Either indigenous or newcomers can utilize timber and NTFP for their daily family consumption.
-In this regard the indicators customary rights (1.13) and Indigenous/ traditional people rights (1.15) are considered the same, as legislation and risks are similar. - Recent policy developments and implementation approaches have greatly eroded the value and effectiveness of the communal land title for indigenous peoples that is established by the 2001 Land Law (Ironside, 2017).
+- This indicator is similar to indicator number 1.13 of this risk assessment. - Forest Law considers rights of customary people to the same degree as indigenous people.
+In this regard the indicators customary rights (1.13) and Indigenous/ traditional people rights (1.15) are considered the same, as legislation and risks are similar. - Recent policy developments and implementation have greatly eroded the value and effectiveness of the communal land title for indigenous peoples that is established by the 2001 Land Law (Ironside, 2017).